aleph2c/learning_xslt_with_python/README.md

 ## Running Your Own Examples

-To run examples from a different book, add a descriptive folder names and put your xml and xsl files in these folders.
+To run examples from a different book, add descriptives folder names and put your xml and xsl files in these folders.
+Use the ``-d`` flag to point to the folder you are working with, then run the sub-commands as you did before.

 ## JSON Transform Example 1